-Ensemble gained significant successes at International Competitions and Festivals worldwide.
-Oleg and Natalia are First Prize winners at the I Shostakovich International Chamber Music Competition (Moscow, 2008); Third Prize and Bronze Medal winners of the VII International Chamber Music Ensemble Competition in New England (Boston, MA, 2016); participants of XVI International Johannes Brahms Festival in Portschach (Austria, 2009); VI International Festival “Bachakademie” (Germany-Austria-Switzerland, 2006); V International Festival «The Musical Personalities» named after Alexander Tansman (Poland, 2004); IV International Festival “Odessa dialogues” (Ukraine, 2009) among others.
+The duet gained international recognition at the competitions and music festivals worldwide.
+Oleg and Natalia are the First Prize winners at the Shostakovich International Chamber Music Competition in Moscow (2008), and the Third Prize and the Bronze Medal winners of the International Chamber Music Ensemble Competition in Boston, MA (2016).
+They were the guest performers of the 16th International Johannes Brahms Festival in Portschach (Austria, 2009); the 6th International Festival “Bachakademie” (Germany-Austria-Switzerland, 2006); the 5th International Festival «The Musical Personalities» named after Alexander Tansman (Poland, 2004); and the 4th International Festival “Odessa dialogues” (Ukraine, 2009) among others.

 The duo recorded two CD-albums.
-The latter recording with Beethoven and Shostakovich’s sonatas for violin and piano was produced in September 2013.
-It was highly appraised by Phoenix Classical for “excellent performance – very expressive and emotive – precise intonation and technique – great balance with the piano – deeply poetic playing”.
+The latest recording with Beethoven and Shostakovich’s sonatas for violin and piano was produced in September 2013.
+It was highly praised by Phoenix Classical for “excellent performance – very expressive and emotive – precise intonation and technique – great balance with the piano – deeply poetic playing”.

 Oleg and Natalia follow the idea of performing classical repertoire alongside jazz masterpieces.
 They constantly perform on stages throughout US and abroad.

-Oleg is a violin and viola instructor in Flint Institute of Music.
+Oleg is a violin and viola instructor in Flint Institute of Music and Blue Lake Fine Arts Camp.
 He is a core member of several professional symphony orchestras: associate concertmaster in Battle Creek Symphony, assistant principal second in Midland Symphony, as well as first violin in Kalamazoo Symphony, West Michigan Symphony, Flint Symphony and Traverse Symphony orchestras.

 Natalia Bezuglova is a Russian-born pianist now residing in United States.
 She is an active performer of solo, and chamber concert programs, as well as an accomplished organist, and piano accompanist.
 In collaboration with her husband and violinist Oleg Bezuglov she performed in Kazakhstan, Ukraine, Austria, Moscow, Siberia region of Russia and United States.
 Natalia was awarded with the First Prize at the 1st D.D.Shostakovich’s International Competition in Chamber Music in (Moscow, Russia 2008).
 She is also a winner of the Third Prize and Bronze Medal at the VII International Chamber Music Ensemble Competition in New England (Boston, MA, 2016).
 She became the finalist at the 1st Rubinstein Open Chamber Music Competition in Moscow, 2007.
 She received scholarships from the Alexander Glazunov Foundation (Munich, 2009), the Johannes Brahms Society (Portschach, 2009), and the “Russian Performing Art” Foundation (Moscow, 2008).
 Natalia have participated in a number of festivals in Portschach, Austria; Odessa, Ukraine; Moscow, Russia; Rostov-on-Don, Russia; Uralsk, Kazakhstan; Muskegon, Flint, Frankenmuth and Midland in MI, USA.